ibm-cloud-docs/openshift/openshift_subnets.md

 To see all of the subnets provisioned in your account, run `ibmcloud oc subnets --provider classic`.
 To see the portable public and portable private subnets that are bound to one cluster, you can run `ibmcloud oc cluster get --cluster <cluster_name_or_ID> --show-resources` and look for the **Subnet VLANs** section.

-In {{site.data.keyword.containerlong_notm}}, VLANs have a limit of 40 subnets.
+In Red Hat OpenShift on IBM Cloud, VLANs have a limit of 40 subnets.
 If you reach this limit, first check to see whether you can [reuse subnets in the VLAN to create new clusters](/docs/openshift?topic=openshift-subnets#subnets_custom).
 If you need a new VLAN, order one by [contacting {{site.data.keyword.cloud_notm}} support](/docs/infrastructure/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).
-Then, [create a cluster](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_create) that uses this new VLAN.
+Then, [create a cluster](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_create) that uses this new VLAN.
 {: note}

 **Do the IP address for my worker nodes change?**</br>